pingcap/docs/dm/maintain-dm-using-tiup.md

 >
 > Before upgrading, you can use `config export` to export the configuration files of clusters.
 After upgrading, if you need to downgrade to an earlier version, you can first redeploy the earlier cluster and then use `config import` to import the previous configuration files.
 >
-> For clusters earlier than v2.0.5, you can use dmctl v2.0.5 or later to export and import the data source and task configuration files.
+> For clusters earlier than v2.0.5, you can use dmctl (>= v2.0.5 and < v8.0.0) to export and import the data source and task configuration files.
 >
 > For clusters later than v2.0.2, currently, it is not supported to automatically import the configuration related to relay worker.
 You can use `start-relay` command to manually [start relay log](/dm/relay-log.md#enable-and-disable-relay-log).